Thursday, 13th Sep 2018 22:06 by Tim Whelan

 We can now look forward to another fun-packed visit to Millwall on Saturday with kick off at 3pm, and you’ll find the New Den in a really pleasant part of South-East London.

 For safety reasons I won't recommend any pubs close to the stadium, but you’re usually OK in the area round London Bridge, if not on the station itself.
-Options include the ‘Shipwright Arms’on Tooley Street, and the Wetherspoons 'Pommelers Rest' on Tower Bridge Road and the Bunch of Grapes on St Thomas Street.
+Options include the ‘Shipwright Arms’on Tooley Street, the Wetherspoons 'Pommelers Rest' on Tower Bridge Road and the Bunch of Grapes on St Thomas Street.
 The latter venue was surrounded by police on our last visit, and they marched all the Leeds fans onto the station at 2.15.

-The concourse offers hot food ranging from the usual pies to cod or chicken and chips, and they usually serve beer, though it remains to be seen whether they will do so for our visit.
+The concourse offers hot food ranging from a range of pies from the 'Pie Factory' to sausage rolls, burgers and chips.
 The police have been known to be a bit mob-handed, and there are plenty of stories on the Millwall messageboards about fans being thrown out for trivial ‘offences’, though every year they seem to get away with offensive chanting and gestures about the tragedy in Istanbul.

 Some of this stuff came from www.footballgroundguide.com .